Haifa Group: History

 Haifa Group was founded in Israel in 1967 (original name was Haifa Chemicals Ltd.).
 The company's name is a tribute to the city of Haifa, where Haifa Group was established and where the company's headquarters have been located since.

-Haifa Group was founded as a government-owned company with a mission to develop the natural resources of Potash in the Dead Sea area and the Negev region.
+Haifa Group was founded as a government-owned company to develop the natural resources of Potash in the Dead Sea area and the Negev region.
 The industrial value of Potash for agriculture uses was just uncovered.

-With innovative solutions as foliar feeding and side-dressing, water-soluble fertilizers (WSF), and controlled release fertilizers (CRF), Haifa Group revolutionized agriculture and influenced agriculture technologies.
+With foliar feeding and side-dressing, water-soluble fertilizers (WSF), and controlled release fertilizers (CRF), Haifa Group revolutionized agriculture and influenced agriculture technologies.

 Today Haifa Group's global activities embrace agriculture societies in 5 continents and in more than 100 countries.
 Haifa group includes 16 subsidiaries worldwide and production facilities in Israel, France, USA, and Canada.

 The annual turnover estimation is around $700 Million (2010).

-Since 1989 Haifa Group is owned by Trance Resource Inc. (TRI), An American Holding Company controlled by The Trump Group.
+Since 1989 Haifa Group is owned by Trance Resource Inc. (TRI), an American Holding Company controlled by The Trump Group.